-- 1. Back up the PCE policy and traffic databases and runtime_env.yml file.
-Follow the steps in PCE Database Backup [40].
-For a Supercluster, follow the steps in Back Up Supercluster in PCE Supercluster Deployment Guide. - 2.
+- 1. Back up the PCE policy and traffic databases and runtime\env.yml file. - 2.
 Save a copy of the PCE certificate in a safe location (not on the PCE node).
 Take note of the directory path where the certificate was stored.
 You will need to replace the certificate in the same location later. - 3.
 Save a copy of the private key in a safe location.
 Take note of the directory path where the key file was stored.
 You will need to replace the key in the same location later.